 The conference is free.
 There are no costs for registration, though we will have a restricted number of contributing participants.

 We will cover the printing costs for zine reproductions.
 Participants that choose to print copies of their own zines can apply to have those costs reimbursed.
+Please note, there is a reimbursement cap of $200 CAD/team.
 A rough guess at the printing costs of particularly unusual and expensive formats should be included in the pitch.

 Submit pitches (300-500 words) to lowcarbonmethods@gmail.com